smartcontractkit/smart-contract-examples/ccip/cct/foundry/README.md

     0
   ```

+  This will:

+  - Enable the outbound rate limiter.
+  - Set the outbound rate limit to a capacity of **10 tokens** and a rate of **0.1 token per second**.
+  - Disable the inbound rate limiter (values for capacity and rate are ignored).

 ### Notes

-- **Rate Limiter Configuration**: This script can be used to update the inbound or outbound rate limiters, or both.
-If one of the rate limiters is not being updated, the corresponding fields should be set to `false`, and the capacity and rate will be ignored.
+- **Rate Limiter Configuration**: You can update the inbound, outbound, or both rate limiters by setting the `rateLimiterToUpdate` parameter accordingly.
+If a rate limiter is not being updated, its corresponding parameters should be set to default or ignored.
 - **Capacity and Rate**: The capacity represents the maximum number of tokens allowed in the rate limiter (bucket), while the rate represents how many tokens per second are refilled into the bucket.
-- **Chain Selector**: The `remoteChainSelector` identifies the remote chain for which the rate limiters are being updated.
-This value is retrieved from the network configuration in the `HelperConfig.s.sol` file.
-- **Broadcast**: The `--broadcast` flag will deploy the transaction on-chain.
-Ensure that you have the correct RPC URL and private key in your environment variables.

-### Verification

-After applying the new rate limiter settings, you can use the `GetPoolConfig` script to verify that the changes have been applied successfully.
+- **Units**: Capacities and rates are specified in the smallest unit of the token (e.g., Wei for ETH).
+Ensure that the values are appropriate for your token's decimals and desired rate limits.
+- **Chain Selector Mapping**: The script uses `HelperConfig.s.sol` and `HelperUtils.s.sol` to map `remoteChainId` to a `remoteChainSelector`.
+Ensure that the `remoteChainId` is configured in your network settings.
+- **Permissions**: The account executing the script must have the necessary permissions (e.g., owner or rate limit admin) to call `setChainRateLimiterConfig` on the `TokenPool` contract.